actionml/harness/commands.md

 The `"other"` section or sections are named according to what the Template defines since the engine may use components of it's own choosing.
 For instance one Template may use TensorFlow, another Spark, another Vowpal Wabbit, or a Template may need a new server type that is only used by it.
 For instance The Universal Recommender will need an `"elasticsearch"` section.
 The Template will configure any component that is not part of the minimal subset defined by Harness.

-# Input Mirroring and Importing
+# Input Mirroring and Importing (not implemented yet)

 Some special events like `$set`, `$unset`, `$delete` may cause mutable database data to be modified as they are received, while user/usage events represent an immutable event stream.
 That is to say sequence matters with input and some state is mutable and some immutable.
 In order to provide for replay of modification of the event stream, we provide mirroring of input events with no validation.
 This is useful if you wanted to change the params for how an engine works and want to re-create it using all past data.